 Starch Modification and Retrogradation

 This was achieved by weighing of 20 g of the starch powder into 5 different beakers label as PGS (0,1,2,4, and 8).
-For the PGS 800 m of water was added to the powder to make a suspension and was then immersed into a water bath set as a temperature of 90 °C with continuous stirring, was then transferred into an ice bath for 10 mins, also with continuous stirring after which it was poured into a clean tray and this was dryed in an oven at 50 'c to obtained day 0, while the remaining days, 1,2,4 and 8 was kept in a fridge before pouring it into a tray at what temperature.
+For the PGS 800 m of water was added to the powder to make a suspension and was then immersed into a water bath set as a temperature of 90 °C with continuous stirring, was then transferred into an ice bath for 10 mins, also with continuous stirring after which it was poured into a clean tray and this was dried in an oven at 50 'c to obtained day 0, while the remaining days, 1,2,4 and 8 was kept in a fridge before pouring it into a tray at what temperature.
 Regarding the retrograded starch, 400 ml of water was used for the pasting process after which another 400 ml of ethanol was added and stirred uniformly.
 This was transferred into an ice bath for 10 mins with continuous stirring after which it was taking to the fridge to stay at low temperature for specific period.
 At the end (of the specific period) the sample was removed and the supernatant liquid was decanted while the sediment was also poured onto a clean tray and dried to obtained alcoholic bath.

 Table 1: Preliminary lest of sorghum starch.